Return of Lee Seung-gi: 'I'm just going to focus on what I'm good at'

 He didn't need to wait too long for the answer.

-That Saturday night at Big Box, more than 1,400 fans, known as "Airen", gathered as he sang old hits like You’re My Woman and performed romantic scenes from A Korean Odyssey.
+That Saturday night at Zepp@BIGBOX, more than 1,400 fans, known as "Airen", gathered as he sang old hits like You’re My Woman and performed romantic scenes from A Korean Odyssey.
 600 of them bought the S$248 VIP pass that got them a high-five with their beloved star.

 The crowd, represented by a sea of glowing "Airen" fanclub headbands and light sticks in the auditorium, roared in all the segments, and many fans who scored the chance to play games with him ran into his arms the moment they stepped onstage.